GeorgiKeranov/blog-app/README.md

 - View posts by all users

 ## Video Preview
-You can view how the app looks like and function in this [youtube video](https://www.youtube.com/watch?v=_EsLyXYh-6I)
+You can view how the app looks like and functions in this [youtube video](https://www.youtube.com/watch?v=_EsLyXYh-6I)

 ## Pictures
 Login           |  Register